+Category II facility, as described in chapter 4 of NUREG-2159.

-Category facility, as described in chapter of NUREG-.
+Category III facility, as described in chapter 2 of NUREG-1065.

 Category III enrichment facility, as described in chapter 2 of NUREG/CR-5734.

 Review section 15.2.1, Monitoring Measurement Processes Against Standards, of NUREG/CR-4604.
 Be prepared to discuss the different elements of a measurement control program, including the use of standards, bias estimation, and statistical control charts.